 For Datadog, enter a destination name, an endpoint, and an API key.
 Then click Add Log Destination.

-For Logtail, create an HTTP source (for example, platform: http).
+platform: http).
 Enter the resulting token and a destination name, then click Add Log Destination.

 You can add log forwarding destinations to functions by updating the app spec.
 See the log_destinations section of the App Spec reference for details.
 Here is an example Logtail destination: